shivalikachavan/p8105_final/team_proposal.md

 - **November 29–December 1:** Draft of the final project report.
 - **December 2–4:** Transfer all materials (proposal, analysis, final report) to the project webpage (and make things look nice).
-- **December 5:** Record the final project presentation screencast.
+- **December 5:** Record the final project presentation screen cast.
 - **December 6:** Complete all final submissions.